maryplank/SAP003-cipher/README.md

 For example, the word "LOVE", when encrypted using Caesar's cipher with a *key of 4 (this will be our little secret, ok?)* will become "PSZI".

-# About the application

-This is a web application that can be accessed through a link, just like any website.
-It was developed fully in JavaScript, meaning that all the logic works client-side.
-It also uses HTML and CSS to provide a better user experience, including for mobile screens.

-The encriptation logic and functions can be found in the cipher.js file.

 # How it works
 Let's count the letters of the alphabet **starting at 0.**
 So: A = 0, B = 1, C = 2... and so on, until Z = 25.